 Provide a paragraph (no more) outlining the Android application you’d like to build for this course.
 Turn on tracking to show how and where this differed from your statement in Assignment 1.

 The initial concept for my project is an application that allows people involved in eSports to find supported video games.
 Users are able to create an account, which requires their email address and password.
 Inputs will be the user’s account information (starting with desired email address and password) and device interaction.
-Outputs will be the specific games available for each gaming platform and a login screen.
+Outputs will be the specific games available for each gaming platform and a child login screen for email functionality.
+Once selected, the application displays the chosen gaming platform in a Toast notification.
+Child pages for each gaming platform were implemented.